micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-27-rashi_en.md

 <b>Those were the waters of dispute at Kadeish.</b> Those alone — <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>they had no other sins.
 Another interpretation: Those of <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the rebellion at Marah were the same as those of the rebellion at the Reed Sea, and the very same as those of the rebellion at the desert of Tzin.

 ### passuk 15
-<b>Moshe spoke to Adonoy, etc.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>To make the virtue of the righteous known — when they pass from the world, they ignore their own needs, and concern themselves with the needs of the community.
+<b>Moshe spoke to Hachem, etc.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>To make the virtue of the righteous known — when they pass from the world, they ignore their own needs, and concern themselves with the needs of the community.
 <b>Saying.</b> He said to Him, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>‘answer me.
 Will You appoint a leader over them or not.’

 ### passuk 16
-<b>Let Adonoy . . . appoint.</b> When Moshe heard the Omnipresent say to him, ‘give Tzelofchad’s inheritance to his daughters,’ <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>he said, ‘The time has come for me to ask for a personal request — that my sons may inherit my position of leadership.’
+<b>Let Hachem . . . appoint.</b> When Moshe heard the Omnipresent say to him, ‘give Tzelofchad’s inheritance to his daughters,’ <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>he said, ‘The time has come for me to ask for a personal request — that my sons may inherit my position of leadership.’
 The Holy One, Blessed is He said to him, ‘That is not My intention.
 Yehoshua is worthy of being rewarded for his service, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>as he never moved from the tent.
 This is [the meaning of] Shlomo’s statement, “he who keeps watch over the fig tree shall eat its fruit.”
 <b>God of the spirits.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Why was this said?
 He said before Him: “Master of the universe, the thought of every individual is known before you, each dissimilar to the other’s.
 Appoint a leader over them who will exercise forbearance with each of them according to his intellect.”

 ### passuk 17